-We did not have any material off-balance sheet arrangements as of December 31, 2019 (Successor), for the period from January 1, 2019 to July 10, 2019 (Predecessor), or December 31, 2018 (Predecessor).
+We did not have any material off-balance sheet arrangements as of March 31, 2020 or December 31, 2019.

 QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK

 Effects of Inflation

 While inflation may impact our revenues and cost of services, we believe the effects of inflation, if any, on our results of operations and financial condition have not been significant.
 However, there can be no assurance that our results of operations and financial condition will not be materially impacted by inflation in the future.